quenio/ldsd-releases/README.md

 $ brew search ldsd-math # To list available versions of Math language.
 ```

-To read the release notes of a specific version, please go to (look for the '.zip.notes.md' files): https://github.com/quenio/ldsd-releases/tree/master/ldsd-<suffix>
+To read the release notes of a specific version, please go to (look for the '.zip.notes.md' files): https://github.com/quenio/ldsd-releases/tree/master/ldsd-math (This is the directory of the Math language; each language has its own sub-directory.)

 ### The Very Latest